nononovak/sansholidayhack2018-writeup/README.md

 # SANS Holiday Hack 2018 Writeup

 Enclosed is my writeup for the SANS Holiday Hack 2018 (https://www.holidayhackchallenge.com/2018/).
 With the exception of one challenge, this hack wasn't particularly tough - mostly because SANS provided pretty obvious hints for each of the challenges.
-Thats not to say I didn't learn anything - most of the challenges were interesting and ventured into topics I don't normally encounter so I ended up learning a good deal.
+That's not to say I didn't learn anything - most of the challenges were interesting and ventured into topics I don't normally encounter so I ended up learning a good deal.

 ## The Game